Areas of practice

 Milo is a Registered Clinical Counsellor who helps individuals, couples, and families understand how emotions can affect behaviour.
 Just as the roots of a tree underground affect the fruits visible above, the inner worlds of our heart and mind affect the outer aspects of our lives—this is the core value behind Milo’s work at Tree Roots Counselling.
-And over the past twelve years working with families, he consistently hears:
+And over the past thirteen years, he consistently hears:

 - Child: “My parents don’t know what I’m going through.”

-His work is to help bridge this divide between parent and child.
+His work is to help bridge this divide between couples, parents, and child.
 When relationships are connected, it promotes the integration of the brain, which is the source of regulation, resilience, and health.